 Complications of diabetes can lead to various diseases, among the most common in the legs.
 The problem happens quite diverse, as is the distance the tingling, swelling, and a more severe foot rot.

 The treatment is carried out is also different, depending on the type of problem that is suffered.
-Here are some home remedies which you can do to overcome foot problems diabetes.
+Here are some home remedies which you can do to overcome foot problems of diabetes.

 Overcoming Swelling Foot of Diabetes